ovh/docs/pages/web/hosting/ssl_ev/guide.en-ca.md

 > [!alert]
 >
-> OVH will not refund your certificate if you are not eligible.
+> OVHcloud will not refund your certificate if you are not eligible.
 >